MicrosoftDocs/windows-powershell-docs/docset/windows/smbshare/get-smbshare.md

 This command retrieves the SMB shares on the computer named VMS1.

-### Example 3: Display information about the SMB share named 'VMS1' on the local computer
+### Example 3: Display information about the SMB share named 'VMS1' on the local computer in a list
 ```
 PS C:\>Get-SmbShare -Name "VMS1" | Format-List
 Name        : VMS1